dillon-co/graph_shadow_age/README.md

 A tiny proof-of-concept gem that derives a graph schema from your Rails models and mirrors your relational data into an Apache AGE graph inside the same Postgres database.

+## The Motivation & Goal

+(Pepur)[www.pepur.xyz] is an LLM assisted event platform that leverages A.I. for coordinating all different parts of events (events, attendees, sponsors, venues, staff) working with SQL and vector databases with LLM querys is extremely limited and forces the developer to manually add specific functions for searching connections between nodes.

+Though SQL is still usseful and necessary, adding the ability for an LLM to search a knowledgegraph of your sql database unlocks a lot of potential.

+### But why not just use python?
+STFU.
+Rails is better.
+Fight me.

 > **Status**: PoC.
 Not production safe; interpolation is simplistic and aiming for learn-by-doing.

 ## Quick start